-Hi, you may have found me because you're feeling low, anxious or depressed?
-Perhaps you feel you lack confidence, self-esteem or feel lost?
-Maybe your feeling isolated, having relationship difficulties or are using drugs or alcohol?
+Hi, you may have found me because perhaps you're feeling low, anxious or depressed?
+Perhaps you feel you lack confidence or self-esteem?
+Feel lost, trapped or sad.
+Maybe your feeling isolated, having relationship difficulties or you are using drugs or alcohol?
 Maybe your worried about a loved one using drugs or alcohol?
-Perhaps you've experienced trauma wheather it was in your childhood or more recently?
-Or something else?
+Perhaps you've experienced trauma, past, present or worried about your future.
+Or, there might be something else?

 -Whatever your reason for seeking support, I am here to help you and there is always hope.
 I know people can Live Free from things that have once restricted.
 My passion is to help you find freedom from chains that drag you down.

 How can I help?